Sample Pictures illustrating the Immorality of Chinese:

 While many people regularly consume farm animals such as cows, chickens and pigs, the reaction by many to Chinese consumption of Dog's meat suggest cultural differences and play a role in how some view the treatment of different animals.

+Increasing affluence in major urban areas of China has caused dogs and cats to gain prominence as companion pets, but the darker side of having disposable income is that wealthy Chinese are also patronizing more restaurants that openly serve cat and dog meat--often as a specialty.
 The photos of cages filled with dogs waiting to be killed, chopped up and served to diners in high-end restaurants in dishes ranging from soup to steaks, and the obvious pleasure on the faces of the diners is very disturbing.
 Although some restaurant owners emphatically deny it, there have been wide admissions by those involved in transport that many of the dogs are pets picked up from the streets.

 There are no exact statistics on the number of dogs consumed in China, but the neighboring Koreas have a similar culinary culture and also many Koreans live in China.
 In March 2009, the Korean Times, based in South Korea, reported that approximately 9,000 tons of dog meat is served at about 6,500 restaurants across the country annually, the Global Times reported.